khansasafira19/sk-phenomena-recording-portal/README.md

 Copyright © 2023 by Safira Khansa (Nofriani)
 Visit more at https://github.com/khansasafira19 and https://khansasafira19.github.io/

-This application is completely free to use, although selling it without my consent is not permissible.
+This application is completely free to use, although selling it without my consent or using it in your name is not permissible.
+The use for any part of my code should include the link to this repo.
+Thank you for understanding.

 ## CONTACT
 - If you have any questions regarding this app, contact me on WhatsApp +62-856-6499-1937